-Emissions Source Tab Table 2:Construction Localized Impact Analysis (lbs/c Construction ROG NOx СО SOx PM 10 PM 2.5 With Fugitive Dust Mitigation 2.1 22.
-9 11.
-6 0.0 8.6 4.7 Localized Significance Threshold (LST) 137 137 548 137 82 82 Exceeds Threshold?
-No No No No No No d) Less than Significant Impact.
+Emissions Source Construction Table 2:Construction Localized Impact Analysis (lbs/day) oonstruction NO x СО PM 10 PM {2.5} With Fugitive Dust Mitigation 22.7 11.5 4.0 2.3 Localized Significance Threshold (LST) 137 548 82 82 Exceeds Threshold?
+No No No No d) Less than Significant Impact.
 Construction: Heavy-duty equipment in the project area during construction would emit odors, primarily from the equipment exhaust.
 However, the construction activity would cease to occur after construction is completed.
 No other sources of objectionable odors have been identified for the proposed project, and no mitigation measures are required.
 Therefore, objectionable odors posing a health risk to potential onsite and existing off-site uses would not occur as a result of the proposed project.